lanl/benchmarks/doc/sphinx/5_mlmd/mlmd.rst

 ******
-Lammps-kokkos-HIPPYNN
+MLMD
 ******

-This is the documentation for the ATS-5 Benchmark for HIPPYNN driven kokkos-Lammps Molecular Dynamics.
+This is the documentation for the ATS-5 MLMD Benchmark for HIPPYNN driven kokkos-Lammps Molecular Dynamics.

 Purpose
 =======